-- Note that since truth degrees α and β (or their corresponding representations as Prolog terms "alpha" and "beta" used for instance in the definition(s) of "members(s)/1") are incomparable then, any call to goals of the form "?- leq(alpha,beta)." or "?- leq(beta,alpha)." will always fail. - Fortunately, a goal of the form "?- pri_inf(alpha,beta,X).", or alternatively "?- pri_inf(beta,alpha,X).", instead of failing, successfully produces the desired result "X=bottom". - Note anyway that the implementation of the "pri_inf/1" predicate is mandatory for coding the general definition of "and_godel/3".
+- Note that since truth degrees α and β (or their corresponding representations as Prolog terms "alpha" and "beta" used for instance in the definition(s) of "member(s)/1") are incomparable then, any call to both "?-leq(alpha,beta)." or "?-leq(beta,alpha)." will always fail. - Fortunately, a goal of the form "?- pri_inf(alpha,beta,X).", or alternatively "?- pri_inf(beta,alpha,X).", instead of failing, successfully produces the desired result "X=bottom". - Note anyway that the implementation of the "pri_inf/1" predicate is mandatory for coding the general definition of "and_godel/3".

-4 The FLOPER System in Action
+4. The FLOPER System in Action

-As detailed in [1,21], our parser has been implemented by using the classical DCG's (Definite Clause Grammars) resource of the Prolog language, since it is a convenient notation for expressing grammar rules.
-Once the application is loaded inside a Prolog interpreter (in our case, Sicstus Prolog v.3.12.5), it shows a menu which includes options for loading, parsing, listing and saving fuzzy programs, as well as for executing fuzzy goals (see Figure 3).
+As detailed in [1, 23], our parser has been implemented by using the classical DCG's (Definite Clause Grammars) resource of the Prolog language, since it is a convenient notation for expressing grammar rules.
+Once the application is loaded inside a Prolog interpreter (in our case, Sicstus Prolog v.3.12.5), it shows a menu which includes options for loading, parsing, listing and saving fuzzy programs, as well as for executing fuzzy goals (see Figure 2).
 All these actions are based in the translation of the fuzzy code into standard Prolog code.
-The key point is to extend each atom with an extra argument, called truth variable of the form " $TV_i$ ", which is intended to contain the truth degree obtained after the subsequent evaluation of the atom.
+The key point is to extend each atom with an extra argument, called truth variable of the form "TV_i", which is intended to contain the truth degree obtained after the subsequent evaluation of the atom.
 For instance, the first clause in our target program is translated into:

-Moreover, the second clause in our target program, becomes the pure Prolog fact "q(a, 0.8)" while a fuzzy goal like "p(X)", is translated into the pure Prolog goal: "p(X), Truth_degree)" (note that the last truth degree variable is not anonymous now) for which the Prolog interpreter returns the desired fuzzy computed answer [Truth_degree = 0.54, X = a].
-The previous set of options suffices for running fuzzy programs (the "run" choice also uses the clauses contained in "num.pl", which represent the default lattice): all internal computations (including compiling and executing) are pure Prolog derivations whereas inputs (fuzzy programs and goals) and outputs (fuzzy computed answers) have always a fuzzy taste, thus producing the illusion on the final user of being working with a purely fuzzy logic programming tool.
+Moreover, the second clause in our target program, becomes the pure Prolog fact "q(a, 0, 8)" while a fuzzy goal like "p(X)", is translated into the pure Prolog goal: "p(X, Truth degree)" (note that the last truth degree variable is not anonymous now) for which the Prolog interpreter returns the desired fuzzy computed answer [Truth degree = 0,54, X = a].
+The previous set of options suffices for running fuzzy programs (the "run" choice also uses the clauses contained in "num.pl", which represent the default lattice): all internal computations (including compiling and executing) are pure Prolog derivations whereas inputs (fuzzy programs and goals) and outputs (fuzzy computed answers) have always a fuzzy taste, thus producing the illusion of being working with a purely fuzzy logic programming tool.

-On the other hand, as showed in the down-middle, dark part of Figure 3, FLOPER has been recently equipped with a new option, called "loadLat" for allowing the possibility of changing the multi-adjoint lattice associated to a given program.
+On the other hand, as showed in the downmiddle, dark part of Figure 2, FLOPER has been recently equipped with a new option, called "loadLat" for allowing the possibility of changing the multi-adjoint lattice associated to a given program.
 For instance, assume that "new_num.pl" contains the same Prolog code than "num.pl" with the exception of the definition regarding the average aggregator.
-Now, instead of computing the average of two truth degrees, let us consider the average between the results achieved after applying to both elements, the disjunctions operators described by Gödel and Łukasiewicz, that is: $@{aver}(x_1, x_2) \triangleq (\lor{\mathsf{G}}(x_1, x_2) + \lor{\mathsf{L}}(x_1, x_2)) 0.5$.
-The corresponding Prolog clause modeling such definition into the "new num.pl" file could be:
+Now, instead of computing the average of two truth degrees, let us consider the average between the results achieved after applying to both elements the disjunctions of Gödel and Łukasiewicz, that is, $@{aver}(x_1, x_2) \triangleq (\lor{\mathsf{G}}(x_1, x_2) + \lor{\mathsf{L}}(x_1, x_2))/2$.
+A